KenjiroShiraishi/SML-CML/examples/experiments/results/GPT4.md

 - **Only when CML-1 is included** can GPT-4 articulate themes like life philosophy and value transformation.

 👉 This is a clear example showing that **semantic depth of AI output depends critically on the structure and depth of the prompt.**

+👉 This experiment was conducted on June 1st at 13:20 using the GPT-4 app.